aragon/aragon.js/docs/API.md

 To get information about just the current app, use `currentApp()` instead.

-Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an array of installed application objects every time a change to the installed application list is detected.
-Each app contains the same details as `currentApp()`.
+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A multi-emission observable that emits an array of installed application objects every time a change to the installed applications is detected.
+Each object contains the same details as `currentApp()`.

 ### call